 Recovering Damages from Your PIP Policy

 Florida is a no-fault state when it comes to car accidents.
-This means your auto insurer will pay for some of your damages, regardless of who caused an accident.
+This means your auto insurer will pay for some of your damages, regardless of who caused the accident.

 Florida’s no-fault insurance law requires all drivers to have a PIP policy offering at least $10,000 in coverage.
 If you seek treatment within 14 days of your crash, your PIP policy pays: